Endocrine, Gallbladder, Hernia and General Surgeon

 • Age and general frailty

-As you can tell from this list, it is complex; the things you can do to help maximise your recovery and outcome are:
+As you can tell from the above list, it is complex; the things you can do to help maximise your recovery and outcome are:

 • Consider any options you are given by your surgeon on the treatment options available to you.